carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 NAME OF CHAIR ].

 Facilitator - Introduces each agenda item.
-Monitors both the chat and the visual meeting window for “hands”, keeps track of order, and acknowledges whose turn it is to speak.
-Makes sure everyone has a chance to share their views.
+Monitors both the chat and the visual meeting window for “hands”, keeps track of the order, and acknowledges whose turn it is to speak.
+Make sure everyone has a chance to share their views.

 Notetaker - Records meeting attendance and major points of discussion.
 Especially takes note of decisions and action items.

-Timekeeper - monitors time and notifies the group when time for specific agenda items is short.
+Timekeeper - monitors time and notifies the group when the time for specific agenda items are short.

 Excited to meet with you all soon.